bbauska/CSS-Notes4Pros/README.md

 ## Section 37.5: With media queries

 > You can re-set variables within media queries and have those new
-> values cascade wherever they are used, something that isn\'t possible
+> values cascade wherever they are used, something that isn&apos;t possible
 > with pre-processor variables.
 >
 > Here, a media query changes the variables used to set up a very simple